-Prediabetes means a person’s blood glucose (sugar) level is higher than normal, but not high enough yet for a diagnosis of type 2 diabetes.
-If left untreated, prediabetes can progress into type 2 diabetes.
-And if 1 in 3 American adults has prediabetes, that means it could be you, your favorite sibling, or your other sibling.
-Or you, your barber, your barber’s barber.
-Or you—well, you get the picture.
-It’s time to take the risk test to know where you stand.
+Prediabetes is when someone’s blood glucose (sugar) level is too high but not high enough yet for a diagnosis of type 2 diabetes.
+Prediabetes can become type 2 diabetes if it is not treated.
+1 in 3 American adults has prediabetes, and more than 84% of people with prediabetes don’t know they have it.
+So, take the risk test now to see where you stand.

-Joining the National Diabetes Prevention Program is the best way to reverse prediabetes, but you can start making healthy changes right away with tips approved by the Center for Disease Control and Prevention (CDC).
+The best way to reverse prediabetes is by joining the National Diabetes Prevention Program lifestyle change program.
+You can also start making healthy changes now with tips from the Center for Disease Control and Prevention (CDC).

 CDC does not endorse private products, services, or enterprises.